DomGambarini/first-milestone-project/README.md

 ## 5 Planes of UX

-To ensure a comprehensive and seamless user experience, the Hugo's Bistro website focuses on the following five planes of UX:
+To ensure a comprehensive and seamless user experience, Hugo's Bistro website focuses on the following five planes of UX:

 **Strategy:** The website aligns with the business goals of promoting Hugo's Bistro and engaging users effectively.
 It encompasses a user-centered design approach to meet the needs of visitors and drive bookings.
-The aim is to create a website that is visually appealing, and users instinctively recognise what Hugo's Bistro is - relaxed and a good quality French establishment.
+The aim is to create a website that is visually appealing, and users instinctively recognise what Hugo's Bistro represents - a relaxed and a good quality French establishment.

 **Scope:** The website provides essential information about Hugo's Bistro, including its menus, our story page, reservation form and contact information.
 It emphasises simplicity and clarity to ensure visitors can easily find the desired information.